carolinabranquinho/carolinabranquinho/README.md

 ### Hi there 👋

+My name is Carolina, I'm from Brazil (🇧🇷).
+I started my journey in software development at the beginning of this year! :octocat:

 <!--
 **carolinabranquinho/carolinabranquinho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.